-Use a 99-cent thrift store board to create a DIY Ballard Designs knock-off monogram burlap message board.
+Use a 99-cent thrift store board, inexpensive burlap, ribbon, and a sharpie pen to create this DIY Ballard Designs knock-off monogram burlap message board (or jewelry board).
 It also makes an easy handmade gift!

 Did you know that thrift stores are THE place to go for corkboards/bulletin boards?
 At least the normal office-supply store kind of cork boards.
 It’s a rare day that I go and I don’t see at least one.